Julian Cope

 13th December 1937 The Rape of Nanking

-Today we lament the tragic Rape of Nanking exactly seventy-three years ago, in which the recently Westernized & ‘modernized’ Japanese army – themselves less than a century out of their fiercely backward-looking Samurai past, and each soldier reeling from the … Continue reading
+Today we lament the tragic Rape of Nanking, in which the recently Westernized & ‘modernized’ Japanese army – themselves less than a century out of their fiercely backward-looking Samurai past, and each soldier reeling from the still cruelly harsh authoritarian … Continue reading

 8th December 1980 the Murder of John Lennon

-Today we pay tribute to Beatle John Lennon, who was thirty-one years ago shot to death outside his New York City apartment building.
-It is not the role of this On This Deity entry to heap upon Lennon’s tragically early … Continue reading
+Today we pay tribute to Beatle John Lennon, who was on this day in 1980 shot to death outside his New York City apartment building.
+It is not the role of this On This Deity entry to heap upon Lennon’s … Continue reading

 Posted in Heroes | 2 Comments